npm/policies/domains.md

 * npmjs.com - the domain of our website and any email from us
 * npm.im - a short domain used to redirect to packages, e.g. npm.im/express
 * npm.me - a short domain used for redirects in marketing campaigns, ads, etc.
+* npm.red - a domain used for staging our website and registry in development

 ## Formerly used